BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 Also did some documentation.
 OMG it's complicated to work with video in Markdown!

 ### 05/10/22
 Worked on documentation.
 It begins to looks like a good one.
 By the way, I realised that I had never worked on projects with good documentation.
-At the same time, it is very time consuming.
+From another perspective, it is very time consuming.

+### 06/10/22
+Worked on gradle files (in order to simplify them).

+Worked also on dependencies.
+To be honest I do not totally understand how the plugins and libraries work together.
+So i was fail and try before manage to make all of this work together.
+And begin to writing tests for Compose.
+Didn't worked...

+### 07/10/22
+Worked on Compose test.
+Well...it's complicated.

+In order to make work these tests, I battled again with dependencies in `build.gradle`.

+### 08/10/22
+Yes it's saturday.
+BUT THESE FUCKING TESTS WEREN'T WORKING.
+And now it's working.
+And my week end is saved.